chemicalweb/angular-codeigniter-seed/README.md

 ========================

 ## Setup:
-Compared to the original I have made changes to Common.php, config.php, incorporated more upto date Angular and restructured Angular to be more component based and use controllerAs syntax.
+Compared to the original I have made changes to Common.php, config.php, incorporated more upto date Angular and restructured Angular to  use controllerAs syntax.

 ### mysql
 - create database